Rakugakids: Reception

-Its art style was frequently compared to PaRappa the Rapper.
+The art style of Rakugakids was frequently compared to PaRappa the Rapper.
 Lesser reviews from magazines like Joypad and Player One claimed there was nothing interesting in the gameplay, and that the "crazy universe", combination of comic elements and the fighting genre, and the art style's similarities to PaRappa the Rapper were its only appealing aspects.
 Player One did appreciate the incorporation of several blows that took advantage of all of the Nintendo 64 controller's buttons, and compared the character animation and quality to that of a title produced by Nintendo.
-Ultimately, however, he wrote Rakugakids was another fighting game where success was based on the randomness of the effectiveness of moves.
+Ultimately, however, he wrote that Rakugakids was another fighting game where success was based on the randomness of the effectiveness of moves.

 Legacy

 Journalist Steve Merrett cited Konami's Nintendo 64 library as its last set of games that focused on gameplay; games like Rakugakids, International Superstar Soccer 98 (1998), Castlevania (1999), used the Nintendo 64's processing power to add to gameplay tropes previously established in 2D gaming.
 For Rakugakids, 2D characters fought on a 3D background.
 The game's formula is also an example of how 2D fighters from companies like Konami, Capcom, and SNK incorporated different methods to stay relevant in a market filled with 3D games.